vikdevelop/SaveDesktop/wiki/periodic-saving/hu.md

 Az időszakos mentések alapértelmezett könyvtára a `/home/user/Letöltések/SaveDesktop/archives`, de választhatsz egyéni könyvtárat is.

 ### Fájlnév formátum
-If you want to give a filename format for periodic saving files other than `Latest_configuration`, it is possible, even with spaces.
+If you want to give a filename format for periodic saving files other than `Latestconfiguration`, it is possible, even with spaces.
 Since version 2.9.6, variable `{}` doesn't work for setting the today date because now, in every periodic saving, the original backup file is overwritten.

-_Ha bármi kérdésed lenne, használd a Github Issues-t._

 {% include footer.html %}